 On this side of the pond, you will often find chocolate bark with garnishes mixed in.
 In France, they simply sprinkle the toppings, well, on top.
 I love this method because it gives you a chocolate confection that is both scrumptious to eat and a rainbow of beautiful colors to admire.
 After all, we first eat with our eyes!

 At room temperature, chocolate bark and all its glorious flavor bits will take about an hour to two to set.
 For faster cooling, you can pop the pan in the refrigerator (sacrilege in professional circles, but hey, we're at home here).
-Wipe your knife with a damp cloth in between cuts for the cleanest-looking pieces.
+Wipe your knife with a damp cloth in between cuts for the smoothest edges.

-I'm not one to get overly excited for cupid's arrival on February 14th.
+I'm not one to get overly excited about Cupid's arrival on February 14th.
 But I do get excited about any excuse to eat chocolate.
 Or play with it.
 Or both.
 If you don't own any candy or confection molds, but do have a few cookie cutters lying around, you can create fun and festive chocolate bark.

 To shape your bark with a cookie cutter, let it cool until almost hard, but still soft enough that you can press the cutters through with a little force.
 Carve out as many shapes as you like, but don't pop out the shaped chocolate bark until it is completely set.